-Earth Collective’s standard has been developed over four years, taking into consideration the current standards in the marketplace and using global chemical databases, scientific research and professional consultation to shape a scoring model that all advertising partnerships are assessed against.
+Earth Collective’s standard has been developed over four years, taking into consideration the current standards in the marketplace and using global chemical databases, scientific research and professional consultation to shape the values that all advertising partnerships are assessed against.

 The importance of a standard

-Our shops are packed with products that claim to be natural, organic, and eco-friendly but nobody is governing what goes into these products or how they’re labelled, which means they’re often not as good for us or the planet as we think.
+Our shops are packed with products that claim to be natural, organic, and eco-friendly but nobody is governing what goes into these products or how they’re labelled, which means they’re often not as good for us or the planet as we think – cue greenwashing.

 What we’re consuming and how we’re consuming it (from our food and energy, to our clothes and gadgets) has caused an increase in emissions and a loss of natural resources and biodiversity that has never been seen in human history.
 At the same time, cancer, autoimmune diseases and mental health concerns are all on the rise.